process-mining

 Tags

-Tags are properties of cases, which signify certain business rules.
+Tags are properties of objects, which signify certain business rules.
 Tags are typically added to make it easy to analyze these business rules.
 For example:

 • Invoice paid and approved by the same person.